KuangZhuMing/learngit/readme.txt

 git is free software distribute under the GPL
 Git has a mutable index called stage.
 Git tracks changes of files
-create a new branch i quick.
-i am ope
+create a new branch i quick. & simple i am ope